satisfactorymodding/SatisfactoryModManager/README.md

 you may need to run `pnpm graphql-codegen` in the `frontend` directory to update the code generated from the SMR API, or run `pnpm translations` to update the translation data.

+### IDE Configuration

+Make sure that your IDE is connecting with the frontend's installation of ESLint to get the best experience.

+VSCode users, a preconfigured workspace is provided in `./vscode` that allows editing both Go and Svelte files while maintaining correct ESLint functionality.

 ### Building

 ```bash